Anaemic growth, but France may have narrowly dodged recession

 If confirmed by official data due in May, the figure would mean France sidestepped what would have been its third recession since the 2008-2009 financial crisis after contracting by 0.3 percent in the final quarter of 2012.

-Nonetheless, the central bank's monthly business climate survey, which the forecast was based on, suggested the outlook for growth remains anaemic, with manufacturing and services companies reporting weaker activity in March.
+Nonetheless, the central bank's monthly business climate survey, which the forecast was based on, suggested the outlook for growth remains anemic, with manufacturing and services companies reporting weaker activity in March.

 The survey found industry sentiment slipped further away from its long-term average of 100 to 93 from 95 in February while its services sentiment index slipped to 88 from 89, hitting its lowest level since July 2009.